NBA Rumors: After Max Extension, Devin Booker Assures Suns Are In ‘Better Shape’ To Have ‘Better Season’

 Phoenix Suns shooting guard Devin Booker became the first player from the 2015 NBA Draft class to receive a massive contract extension this summer.
 After establishing an impressive performance in his first three years in the NBA, the Suns rewarded Booker with a five-year, $158 million extension.
 Most people will agree that the former 13th overall pick deserves a huge payday.

-Though the Suns are yet to make an appearance in the Western Conference Playoffs since 2010, Devin Booker has shown his potential to become the player who could bring Phoenix back to title contention.
-In 54 games he played last season, the 21-year-old shooting guard averaged 24.9 points, 4.7 assists, and 4.5 rebounds on 43.2 percent shooting from the field and 38.3 percent from beyond the arc.
+Though the Suns haven’t made an appearance in the Western Conference Playoffs since 2010, Devin Booker has shown his potential to become the player who could bring Phoenix back to title contention.
+In the 54 games he played last season, the 21-year-old shooting guard averaged 24.9 points, 4.7 assists, and 4.5 rebounds on 43.2 percent shooting from the field and 38.3 percent from beyond the arc.

 Devin Booker is definitely aware that signing a maximum contract extension comes with the responsibility of putting the Suns on the map again.
 Booker expressed his willingness to accept the tough challenge.
 The young superstar is very optimistic that the Suns are currently in a “better shape” to have a “better season.”